MCC-MATLAB/ENR261_Lectures/homeworks/Week_02/Week02-Assignments.md

 ### Deliverables

-1. Submit the script file (`projectileMotion.m`) with all calculations and the plot.
+1. `projectileMotion.m` with calculations and the plot.
-2. Include comments explaining each calculation and the purpose of the plot.
+2. Comments explaining each calculation and the purpose of the final plot.

 ---